lambdaclass/concrete/tests/oracle/README.md

 ## Why

-Concrete has a source-level interpreter (`Concrete/Interp.lean`, invoked via `concrete <file> --interp`).
-It is intentionally smaller than the full compiler pipeline and serves as a semantic oracle for the predictable/core subset.
+Concrete has a source-level interpreter (`Concrete/Interp/Interp.lean`, invoked via `concrete <file> --interp`).
+It is a second executable semantics over validated Core and serves as a differential oracle for the predictable/core subset.

 Phase A.1 of the roadmap requires that this oracle be a *regression surface*, not a one-off prototype: every supported program should run